-The Compensation Committee has reviewed and discussed with management the Compensation Discussion and Analysis appearing earlier in this proxy statement.
-Based on this review and discussion, the Compensation Committee has recommended to the Board of Directors that the Compensation Discussion and Analysis be included in this proxy statement.
+The Compensation Committee has reviewed and discussed with management the CD&A appearing earlier in this proxy statement.
+Based on this review and discussion, the Compensation Committee has recommended to the Board of Directors that the CD&A be included in the Company's annual report on Form 10-K for 2018 and in this proxy statement.